eresearchqut/trrf/docs/setup/windows.md

     pyenv global 3.8.9
     ```
    Confirm it's working: `python --version`
+8. Configure Git
+   * Configure your Git client, as desired, on your WSL distribution
+   * Clone the trrf repo into your WSL to an unmounted directory.
+N.B Cloning to a mounted windows directory will cause significant performance issues!

-8. Configure TRRF virtual python environment
+9. Configure TRRF virtual python environment
     ```shell
     pyenv virtualenv 3.8.9 trrf
     pyenv shell trrf
     ```
-9. Install pre-requisite packages
+10. Install pre-requisite packages
      Note: these packages are specific to Ubuntu and may differ if you've installed a different distribution.
      ```shell
     sudo apt install postgresql-client libpq-dev unixodbc-dev
      ```
-10. Install project dependencies
+11. Install project dependencies
     ```shell
     cd /mnt/c/path/to/trrf
     pip install -r requirements/requirements.txt